JuliaStats/Distributions.jl/doc/source/multivariate.rst

 **Node:** In addition to these common methods, each multivariate distribution has its own special methods, as introduced below.

+.. _multinomial:

 Multinomial Distribution
 ---------------------------

-The *multinomial distribution* generalizes the *binomial distribution*.
+The `Multinomial distribution <http://en.wikipedia.org/wiki/Multinomial_distribution>`_ generalizes the *binomial distribution*.
 Consider n independent draws from a Categorical distribution over a finite set of size k, and let :math:`X = (X_1, ..., X_k)` where ``X_i`` represents the number of times the element ``i`` occurs, then the distribution of ``X`` is a multinomial distribution.
 Each sample of a multinomial distribution is a k-dimensional integer vector that sums to n.

 The probability mass function is given by